Skip to content

 runner.run()

-Notice how we use the dep_video_iterator dependency to automatically load in an iterator of frames in the form or RGB np arrays from the video.
+This code uses the dep_video_iterator dependency to automatically load an iterator of frames as RGB numpy arrays from the video.

-1. Ensure that you've exported your private key, as described in the authentication section, and that you've installed the encord_agents package.
+1. Ensure that you have exported your private key, as described in the authentication section, and installed the encord_agents package, as explained in the installation guide.

-2. Ensure that your project has a stage names "pre-label" with a pathway names "annotate" and an ontology similar to the above.
+2. Confirm that your Project includes a stage named "pre-label" with a pathway named "annotate", and that its ontology resembles the example above.

-3. Replace <project_hash> with your own project hash.
+3. Replace <project_hash> in the script with your own Project hash.

 • Pre-labeling with YoloWorld